-It's not dangerous, nor does it mean anything about your mental health.
+It's not dangerous nor does it mean anything about your mental health.
 It's just a coping mechanism your brain thinks it needs when faced with that level of anxiety.

 Why This is a Problem

 Mental detachment isn't necessarily a big issue.
 What it is, however, is a sign that your anxiety has reached extreme levels.
-It's more of a symbol that it's definitely time to get help, because mental detachment tends to occur far more often when anxiety attacks have reached an extremely intense point.
+It's more of a red flag that it's definitely time to get help, because mental detachment tends to occur far more often when anxiety attacks have reached an extremely intense point.